And by the way, folks, I don't mean to be beating this to dead horse, but it's worth mentioning.

 That alone, and that's what it said.

-They were ticked off at Obamacare and all of the debt and everything, and they were just being written off.
+They were ticked off at Obamacare and all of the debt and everything, and everything was being written off, and there were a lot of them.

-Now, if you wanted to add the racial component to it, you could, and you could get even more interesting, but that was not my my initial take.
+Now, if you wanted to add the racial component to it, you could, and you could get even more interesting, but that was not my, my initial take.

-It was just a large number of people to just cast aside, and it was a tantamount admission by the same token that they'd lost them anyway.
+It was just a large number of people to just cast aside, and it was a tantamount admission, by the same token, that they'd lost them anyway.

 Many of those people had voted for Obama in 2008.